Dai-Wenhan/dai-wenhan.github.io/gencplx/gencplx.md

 ## Complex Analysis for the Generals

-**Instruction Watch:** My notes for complex analysis is available [here](././cplx.pdf).
-This note is intended to be written for the PhD Entrance and Qualifying Examination at the Beijing International Center of Mathematical Research in 2022.
+**Instruction Watch:** My notes for complex analysis are available now.
+These notes are intended to be written for the PhD Entrance and Qualifying Examination at the Beijing International Center of Mathematical Research in 2022.
 The first previous chapters do follow [SS10] loosely so that I claim no originality.
-Another standard reference for these notes is [Lan03].
+Another standard references for these notes are [Lan03] and [Kod07].
 The outline is as follows.

 ### Outline

+**See the most recent [notes](././cplx.pdf).**

 - **Holomorphic Functions** - <br/>
   Cauchy-Riemann Equations; Cauchy Theorem of local and global versions: the